Layers of Security Counter Security Defects

 - Ransomware victim every 10 seconds in 2020 (Infosecurity Magazine)

 Sadly, you could exhaust this blog simply by presenting all the available statistics surrounding the cybersecurity threat environment.
 No doubt you’ve already read other articles that do just that.
 But it’s not about documenting all the statistics.
-It’s about what you’re going to do about it.
+Instead, it’s about what you’re going to do about it.

 The Advantage of Layered Security